 Because Partners help people with their individual needs and connect to local resources, they may be the most important element of the My Place CT effort.
 Even as it takes form, the My Place CT Partner network is starting to make a difference in communities throughout Connecticut.

 Of course, it helps that every Partner brings important local expertise and knowledge of the My Place CT website.
 Here are some new tools and ideas to make your contribution even more valuable.

-Partner Finder is coming soon
+Partner Finder is live

-The page will list all current Partners, with a map to help individuals find the nearest one.
+The page lists all current Partners, with a map to help individuals find the nearest one.
 In the future, the Partner Finder will become more dynamic, with the ability to filter by location and capability.
 As people discover this feature, more will be able to find and access you and other Partners when they have questions and needs.

 Age Well CT – Connecting communities in Danbury region

 Every town in Connecticut has its own way of connecting people to supports for successful, independent living.
 As a community where more than 30 percent of the population is foreign-born, and where more than 23 percent of the population speaks English “less than very well,” Danbury set the goal to meet the particular needs of its extraordinarily diverse and aging population.

 One of the founding My Place CT Partners, Age Well CT is now connecting older adults with resources in the Danbury area.
 The community leaders of the Age Well Community Council used their local knowledge to launch the Age Well CT website, where people can find resources for older adults, help for caregivers and information for healthy living.